This is a common issue in businesses and these two methods are effective:

 We are happy to help.
 Please post your comment below or call Paul Leonard, Partner at Cooney Carey, on 01 677 9000.
 Alternatively, send him an email: firstname.lastname@example.org

-To keep in touch, connect with our friendly team on LinkedIn.
+To keep in touch, connect with us on Linkedin.